History of Sussex: Railways

 These two events increased the number of visitors to the town.
 However, in 1841 when the L&BR opened for business, of Brighton's 8,137 stock of houses, some 1,095 stood empty.
 But within 40 years of the railway's arrival, Brighton's resident population had doubled.

 Typical Southern train leaving Warnham station.

 After the opening of the Brighton line, within a few years branches were made to Chichester to the west and Hastings and Eastbourne to the east.
 In 1846 the L&BR merged with the London & Croydon Railway, the Brighton & Chichester Railway and the Brighton, Lewes & Hastings Railway to form the London, Brighton & South Coast Railway (LB&SCR).
 The LB&SCR continued as an independent entity until the Railways Act 1921, which saw the merger of various rail companies in the south and south east into the Southern Railway Company (SR); formed on 1 January 1923.
 Two railway companies in the county that were not absorbed by the SR, were Volk's Electric Railway the world's first electric railway, that runs along the front at Brighton and opened in 1883, and the West Sussex Railway, a light railway between Chichester and Selsey, opened in 1897 (and closed in 1935).

 SR was the smallest of four groups that were brought together by the Railways Act 1921.
 The LB&SCR had partly electrified their network before World War I, though that had been an overhead system.
 SR decided to electrify their network using the third rail DC system.

 During World War II the SR was heavily involved with transporting armed services traffic and was bombed on many occasions.
 After the war SR was nationalised in 1948 and became the Southern Region of British Railways.

 Following John Major's victory in the 1992 General Election, the conservative government published a white paper, indicating their intention to privatise the railways.
 The government went ahead with their plans and franchises were awarded to train operating companies (TOC).

-Most services in Sussex are operated by the Thameslink, Southern & Great Northern franchise, operated by Govia Thameslink Railway since September 2014 including the Gatwick Express service between Victoria and Gatwick Airport.
+Most services in Sussex are operated by Greater Thameslink Railway including the Gatwick Express service between Victoria and Gatwick Airport.
 Southern Railway who manage the south coast and services to Victoria and London Bridge.
 Also Thameslink for services between Brighton and Bedford, and from Brighton to Cambridge and Horsham to Peterborough.

 In September 2021, the government announced that Southeastern would take over the South Eastern franchise from Govia that operates between eastern Sussex and London.